 This is essential reading for academics, journalists, development workers, diplomats, politicians and students alike.

-‘An up to date and wide-ranging guide to what is arguably the Arab world’s least known and most misunderstood state.
-Edited by one of Britain’s foremost authorities on Yemen … brings together an impressive range of experts on the country to examine the contemporary reality of Yemen.’
-Michael Willis, Director of the Middle East Centre, St Antony’s College, Oxford University
+‘An up to date and wide-ranging guide to what is arguably the Arab world’s least known and most misunderstood state … brings together an impressive range of experts on the country’ Michael Willis, Director of the Middle East Centre, Oxford University